William Steffens

-William Steffens (5 November 1880 – 1964) was a Norwegian military officer, born in Christiania.
+William Steffens (5 November 1880 – 1964) was a Norwegian military officer, born in Christiania (now Oslo), Norway.
 He was Major General and commander of the Norwegian 4th Division from 1935.
-During the Norwegian Campaign in 1940 he was Head of the Armed Forces in Western Norway.
-He was a delegate in Canada for the Norwegian government-in-exile in London from 1940 to 1941, and was military attaché in the Soviet Union from 1941 to 1945.
+During the Norwegian Campaign in 1940 he was head of the armed forces in Western Norway.
+He was a delegate in Canada for the Norwegian government-in-exile in London in 1940 and 1941, and was military attaché in the Soviet Union from 1941 to 1945.

+Biography

+Steffens became an officer in 1901.
+Four years later he was in the General Staff, after attending a military college.
+From 1925 to 1927 he was military attaché in Paris.
+He sat as a military expert on the committee that prepared disarmament in Geneva in 1930.
+In 1931, he became commander of Møre Infantry Regiment no. 11 (IR 11) at Molde.
+In 1932 and 1933, he was back in Geneva as a military expert, this time in the main negotiations on disarmament.
+In 1935, he became major general and commander of the 4th Division.
+At the same time, he became commander of Bergenhus fortress.